Who’s vs. Whose: Clearing Up the Confusion in 2026

 Possession with People, Animals, and Objects

 Historically, ‘whose’ was primarily used for people.
-However, as of 2026, its use has expanded significantly to include animals and even inanimate objects, a trend noted by linguistic authorities like the Chicago Manual of Style.
-This reflects a natural evolution of the language to express possession or association more flexibly.
+However, as of 2026, its use has expanded significantly to include animals and even inanimate objects.
+This reflects a natural evolution of the language to express possession or association more flexibly, a trend noted by linguistic authorities.

 For instance, “The dog, whose tail wagged furiously, greeted its owner.”
 Here, ‘whose’ refers to the dog’s tail.
 It’s grammatically sound and commonly accepted.
 Similarly, “This is the report whose findings surprised the board.” indicates that the findings belong to or are associated with the report.